isogeo/doc-admin/Help/en/features/publish/csw_server.md

 5. Name the share;
 6.	`Create`.

 The URL of the CSW web service provided by Isogeo comes with a secure key (token).
-You can renew the service's security key.
+You can renew the service&apos;s security key.
 If you do, remember to inform the recipient(s) of the new URL.

 ![CSW server](/images/adm_shares_CSW_edit.png "Publishing catalogs using the CSW protocol")